janwienand/fortify-on-podman/dast-ctrl/README.md

 # ScanCentral DAST Controller
 ## ❓ Description

-This repo contains the files required for a Podman Fortify ScanCentral DAST deployment.
+This repo contains the files required for a Podman Fortify ScanCentral DAST Controller deployment.

 ## 🎉 Deployment